Notable People

 That sequence is her real achievement.

-The most impressive part of her career is not simply that she won major honors, though she did.
-It is that her work kept moving from technical sophistication toward human consequence without losing rigor on either side.
+The most impressive part of her career is that her work kept moving from technical sophistication toward human consequence without losing rigor on either side.

 She belongs in a rebuilt content library because she offers a better model of tech influence than the usual founder myth.
 Estrin's career rejects disruption for its own sake.
 It shows what it looks like to build systems that become socially consequential, then ask who those systems are for.